Stay connected

 To set goals for your department, first look at what overarching company goals have been put in place.
 You will want to set up your departmental goals in alignment with and cascading down from overall organizational goals.
 If every department in your organization has those top level goals in mind and maps back to them, there is increased likelihood overall company goals will be achieved.

 Consider hosting a goals brainstorming session with your AP team.
-There are great tools like Miro and Figma for shaping your brainstorming, which will give you a fun and engaging interface and allow everyone to participate including team members working remotely.
-Gather with your team and engage in a free flow of ideas, pare your ideas down to a reasonable number, and create a shared document to use as a reference point throughout the year.
+Many tools can enhance your brainstorming sessions.
+These tools offer fun, engaging interfaces and allow full team participation.
+Remote team members can also join in easily.
+Gather with your team and encourage a free flow of ideas.
+Pare down your ideas to a reasonable number then create a shared document as a reference point throughout the year.

 After you’ve completed your brainstorming session, look at your list of goals and see if they fall under the SMART guidelines.
 Consider eliminating goals that do not comply.